Skip Glossary Links

 A balloon mortgage can be a smart choice if you anticipate being able to refinance at an attractive rate at the end of the term, or if you are confident you will have enough money to pay off the loan.
 But if you lose your job or your house depreciates in value, you may be unable to refinance if you have to and risk losing your home.

 A prepayment penalty is a fee you may owe, depending on the terms of your mortgage, if you refinance or pay off your mortgage early.

-Before you close, you will be given a good faith estimate (GFE) of what the closing costs will be, so you know approximately how much you need to have in your bank account to write the checks at closing.
+Before you close, you will be given a Loan Estimate of what the closing costs will be, so you know approximately how much you need to have in your bank account to write the checks at closing.
 Some but not all closing costs are tax deductible, so be sure to consult with your tax adviser.

 Preapproval means a lender guarantees in advance that you can borrow up to a specific amount to buy a home, provided your financial situation does not change before you’re ready to buy.
 Some lenders charge a fee for preapproval, but others don’t.

 Preapproval may increase your chances of getting the home you want, since you know in advance how much you can afford, and sellers may be more likely to accept your bid because you can guarantee you won’t be turned down for a mortgage.

 Prequalify for a mortgage means that a lender confirms the approximate loan amount you’ll be able to qualify for, given your income and debt.
 Unlike preapproval, prequalification is not a guarantee, since you don’t go through an application process or provide financial details.
 Many lenders offer free mortgage calculators on their websites to prequalify you - or help you determine approximately how much you’ll be able to borrow.
 That helps you know what’s in your range and what’s not, but you’ll still have to complete a mortgage application before you’re approved for a loan.